daos-stack/daos/doc/admin/pool_operations.md

 API (not supported by the tool yet):

--   DAOS_PROP_CO_LABEL is a string that the administrator can associated with a pool. e.g. “project A”, “project B”, “IO500 test pool”
+-   DAOS_PROP_CO_LABEL is a string that the administrator can associate with a pool. (e.g., “project A”, “project B”, “IO500 test pool”

--   DAOS_PROP_PO_ACL are access control list (ACL) associated with the pool
+-   DAOS_PROP_PO_ACL is the access control list (ACL) associated with the pool

--   DAOS_PROP_PO_SPACE_RB is the space to be reserved on each target for rebuild purpose.
+-   DAOS_PROP_PO_SPACE_RB is the space to be reserved on each target for rebuild purposes.

--   DAOS_PROP_PO_SELF_HEAL defines whether the pool wants automatically-trigger or manually-triggered self-healing.
+-   DAOS_PROP_PO_SELF_HEAL defines whether the pool wants automatically-triggered or manually-triggered self-healing.

--   DAOS_PROP_PO_RECLAIM is used to tune the space reclaim strategy based on time interval, batched commits or snapshot creation.
+-   DAOS_PROP_PO_RECLAIM is used to tune the space reclaim strategy based on time interval, batched commits, or snapshot creation.

 While those pool properties are currently stored persistently with pool metadata, many of them are still under development.
 Moreover, the